Gain fundamental skills to capture quality video using DSLR & Mirrorless Cameras

-This 2-day class is ideal for anyone interested in working with the powerful and accesible DSLR/DSLM to capture high quality video.
+This 2-day class is ideal for anyone interested in working with the powerful and accessible DSLR/DSLM to capture high-quality video.

 Image Credit: Jen Hoffer, Header Image Credit: Aidan Bliss

 A New England-based editor and filmmaker, Tom has worked extensively in the worlds of commercial, corporate, and documentary film.
 He has freelanced in Production for over 9 years and is a co-founder of the Maine-based Production company, Tailwind Media.
 As an editor, his work in fiction and documentary film has been shown in numerous festivals.
 In addition to workshops, he currently teaches documentary film in the 30-Week Professional Certificate program at Maine Media College.
 Affiliated with MMW+C for over 6 years, Tom is passionate about teaching storytelling to students of all career paths and skill levels.